TheRealFREDP3D/TheRealFREDP3D/README.md

 # TheRealFredPD - Github Readme

 Hi!

 My name is Frederick Pellerin.
 I'm a tech enthusiast who loves to spend my spare time tinkering with all things tech!

 My interests are Cybersecurity, Ethical Hacking, Reverse Engineering, and Coding.
 I've been self-educating for most of my life.
 Hands-on learning.

 I have been studying/training since the day I discovered that it was possible to take online hacking classes, legally and free of charge.

-Tryhackme, Hackthebox, pwn.coolege, Proving Grounds, Pawntilldawn, Pentesterlab, ...
+Tryhackme, Hackthebox, pwn.college, Proving Grounds, Pawntilldawn, Pentesterlab, ...
 I didn't look back since my first flag.

 Right now, I generally use HTB, Tryhackme, pwn.college and a few small websites ( wechall.net is proposing a great collection of gamified learning resources).